Rubyansh/portfolio/README.md

-# Rubyansh Portfolio
+# Portfolio

-A stunning, modern portfolio website built with Next.js 15, featuring a neon purple and black theme with smooth animations and responsive design.
+A stunning, modern portfolio website built with Next.js 15.
 This portfolio showcases my projects, skills, education, and achievements as a full-stack developer and AI/ML enthusiast.

 ## 🚀 Features

-- **Modern Design**: Neon purple and black theme with glass morphism effects
 - **Smooth Animations**: Powered by Framer Motion for engaging user experience
 - **Responsive**: Fully responsive design that works on all devices
 - **Static Export**: Optimized for static hosting with Next.js 15
-- **TypeScript**: Fully typed for better development experience
+- **TypeScript**: Fully typed for better development experience (maybe not tho D:)
 - **Performance**: Optimized for fast loading and smooth interactions
 - **Accessibility**: Built with accessibility best practices